-Properties: Argan has good resistance to oxidation and is a free radical scavenger due to its vitamin E content, in the right form of Alpha Tocopherol.
+Properties: Argan Oil has good resistance to oxidation and is a free radical scavenger due to its Vitamin E content, in the right form of Alpha Tocopherol.
 It also contains Carotene and Phytosterols, making this a wonderful anti-ageing oil.

 Benefits: This natural skin care oil is being touted as one of the best natural skin care ingredients of late, due to its skin loving properties.
-It is suitable for damaged, mature skin and around the eye area, as it has good restructuring activity, which is due to the seeds yielding an unsaturated oil.
+It is suitable for damaged, mature skin, and when used around the eye area, it has good restructuring activity due to the seeds yielding an unsaturated oil.
 This oil is also rich in Oleic and Linoleic acids which yield up to 35%.
-Argan associates well with Rose Hip Seed Oil, for anti scarring and reducing stretch marks, making it also an excellent body oil.
+Argan Oil associates well with Rose Hip Seed Oil for anti-scarring and stretch mark reduction, making it also an excellent body oil.

 Avocado Oil (Persea Americano)

-Source: Extracted from the oily flesh of the fruit off the Avocado Pear Tree.
+Source: Extracted from the oily flesh of the fruit from the Avocado Pear Tree.

-Properties: It has high sterol content and contains more Vitamin D than eggs.
-The oil is bright green due to its Chlorophyll content, but this quickly turns to brown in sunlight, occasionally a green colouring agent is added to refined oil to make it look natural, the composition of the oil varies tremendously, depending on the variety.
+Properties: It has a high sterol content and contains more Vitamin D than eggs.
+The oil is bright green due to its Chlorophyll content, but this quickly turns to brown in sunlight; occasionally, a green colouring agent is added to refined oil to make it look natural.
+The composition of the oil varies tremendously, depending on the variety.

-Benefits: In our opinion it is a superior facial moisturiser oil, due to skin softening and protective properties of Avocado.
-This oil is often included in anti-ageing formulas, because it helps to promote cellular regeneration and has a well-known action on dry, fragile and distended skin that has a tendency to damage easily.
+Benefits: In our opinion, it is a superior facial moisturising oil due to the skin-softening and protective properties of Avocado.
+This oil is often included in anti-ageing formulas, because it helps to promote cellular regeneration and has a well-known action on dry, fragile, and distended skin that has a tendency to damage easily.

 Blackcurrant Seed Oil (Ribes Nigrum)

 Source: Extracted from the seed.